 Where to stay in Monaco

 Let’s face it.
 Hotels in Monaco are VERY expensive, especially in the summer season.
-If like us, you plan a trip on a budget, we recommend looking for accommodation in Nice or Menton or checking the latest offers in the search engine below.
+If like us, you plan a trip on a budget and you plan to spend only a day in Monaco, we recommend looking for accommodation in Nice or Menton or checking the latest offers in the search engine below.

 Final thoughts on our one day in Monaco trip

 Monaco is full of attractions, and that is why it is worth pop in this small country when visiting the Côte d’Azur.
-We hope that we gave you some useful ideas on how to plan your one day in Monaco.
+We hope that we gave you some useful ideas on how to visit Monaco in one day.
 If you have any further questions, let us know in the comments!